 Picking your wedding colors is an essential part of planning during any season, but fall wedding colors can pose a particular challenge.
 Orange is an obvious choice (hello, pumpkin patch season!), but if that's not your style, don't worry.
 There are dozens of other fall wedding colors out there — from rich jewel tones to earthy neutrals and even pastels — that will capture the magic of the season while feeling modern and trendy.
 Ready to finalize your fall color palette?
-This inspirational roundup of modern fall wedding colors will help spark your imagination, but if you need even more ideas, you can head to the WeddingWire Color Palette Generator to find customized color combos!
+This inspirational roundup of modern fall wedding colors will help spark your imagination, but if you need even more ideas, you can check out our top wedding colors of 2019, or head to the WeddingWire Color Palette Generator to find customized color combos.

 Don't choose your fall wedding colors without seeing these ideas first.

 You basically can't go wrong with jewel tones, and that's why they continue to be popular fall wedding colors year after year.
 Add colors like burgundy, navy blue, dark purple, and green to your palette for a regal vibe.
 Gilded accents, such as flatware, candlesticks, and table chargers bring shimmer and romance to a jewel tone tablescape.

 Muted colors and neutrals are beautiful if you're going for a softer look.
 Combine hues like eucalyptus green, dove gray, and ivory for a wedding with down-to-earth style.
 You can even incorporate natural accents to emphasize the fall season.
 We like these white and gray gourds that evoke an autumnal theme in an understated way.